-@ bsf PORTA,0
+0 bsf porta,0

 Asm

 bsf STATUS, RPO

 bcf TRISA,0

 bcf STATUS, RPO

 Endasm

 The lines of assembly are copied verbatim into the assembly output file.
-This allows the PBP program to use all of the facilities of PM, the PICmicro Macro Assembler.
+This allows the PBP program to use all of the facilities of the assembler.
 This also, however, requires that the programmer have some familiarity with the PBP libraries.
 PBP's notational conventions are similar to other commercial compilers and should come as no shock to programmers experienced enough to attempt in-line assembly.

-All identifier names defined in a PBP program are similarly defined in assembly, but with the name preceded with an underscore ().
-This allows access to user variables, constants, and even labeled locations, in assembly.
+All identifier names defined in a PBP program are similarly defined in assembly, but with the name preceded with an underscore ( \ ).
+This allows access to user variables, constants, and even labeled locations, in assembly: